Alchemy Branding Studio

 My final thoughts

-I’m convinced that having a furry friend like me around increases workplace morale and encourages communication and bonding.
-Creatures like me also really help with stress and anxiety and can definitely break the ice in any room.
+I'm convinced that having a furry friend like me around increases workplace morale and encourages communication and bonding.
+Creatures like me also genuinely help with stress and anxiety, and we can definitely break the ice in any room.

-All I need to do is flash my gorgeous brown eyes and everyone melts like butter.
+All I have to do is flash my gorgeous brown eyes and everyone melts like butter.

-Bark!
-Ooops, I mean but!
-But, one thing you lot really need to think about is whether your work environment is suitable for a glorious creature like me and whether I am suitable for where you spend your days.
+Bark.
+Sorry, I mean, but.
+But one thing you lot really need to think about is whether your work environment is suitable for a glorious creature like me, and whether I am suitable for where you spend your days.

-I am of course fully trained, VERY well behaved and I thrive in social environments, but some of my mates down at the river would be a nightmare here.
-So make sure you think hard and make sure that it’s the best decision for everyone before you welcome your four-legged companion into your workspace and introduce them to your team.
+I am fully trained, very well behaved, and I thrive in social environments.
+But some of my mates down at the river would be a nightmare here.
+So think hard, talk it through with your team, and make sure it's the right call before you welcome your four-legged companion into your workspace.

 Communication is everything, after all.